yousseffathy110/webPackProject/README.md

-## make using TypeScript and webpack
+## made using TypeScript and webpack